 Engaging in Volunteer Activities

-Giving back to the community, whether through time, skills, or resources, is a testament to active democratic participation.
-Volunteer activities, though they may seem unrelated to governance, play a pivotal role in strengthening community bonds and fostering a sense of collective responsibility.
+Volunteer activities, though they may seem unrelated to governance, play an important role in improving community bonds and leading to collective responsibility.

 Media Literacy and Democracy